ibm-skills-network/clarity-knowledgebase/docs/labs/edit-jupyterlab-instructions-computer.md

 sidebar_position: 6
 ---

-# Edit JupyterLite/Lab Instructions - Computer
+# Edit JupyterLab Instructions - Computer

 ## Prerequisites
-To edit lab instructions on your computer, you must have Jupyterlab or Jupyterlite installed.
+To edit lab instructions on your computer, you must have Jupyterlab installed.

 ## 1. Install author-ide-extension
-On the Extension Marketplace of Jupyterlab or Jupyterlite, search and install ```skillsnetwork-authoring-extension```.
+On the Extension Marketplace of JupyterLab, search and install ```skillsnetwork-authoring-extension```.

 Or, execute on your terminal: ```pip install skillsnetwork-authoring-extension```